jkomoros/prompt-garden/README.md

 #### mock

 If true, then calls that would otherwise hit a remote LLM will instead return a local result.

+Note that you may never use `let` or `let-multi` to set this to false, only to true.
+This prevents sub-seeds from un-setting mock if a parent has turned it on.

 ### CLI